ikennarichard/Bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-  Bookstore is an app that allows you to view a list of books, add new book and remove a book.
+  Bookstore is an app that allows you to view a list of books, add a new book and remove a book.
 Built using React and Redux (state management).

 ## 🛠 Built With <a name="built-with"></a>